dronekit/dronekit-la/docs/reference/analyzers.rst

 Altitude Estimate Divergence
 ============================

-A UAV often has several estimates of its altitude.
+A UAV often has several estimates of its Altitude.
-This test will FAIL or WARN if the various vehicle's Altitude estimates diverge..
+This test will FAIL or WARN if the various vehicle's Altitude estimates diverge.

+* Fail: This altitude estimate differs from the canonical craft altitude
 * Warn: This altitude estimate differs from the canonical craft altitude

 .. internalnotes